slackermafia/warp-svg/README.md

 ## Overview

-A powerful online tool that allows you to warp 🌀, bend, and distort SVG files using mesh transformations.
-This application is specifically designed for converting fonts into visually striking mesh-based warped effects, making it perfect for creative typography and graphic design projects.
+A powerful online tool that allows you to warp 🌀, bend, and distort SVG files and fonts using mesh transformations.
+This application is forked specifically for converting fonts into mesh-based warped effects, making it perfect for creative typography and graphic design projects.

 ## Font Mesh Transformation